julie-forman-kay-lab/IDPConformerGenerator/example/README.rst

 Appending :code:`--dhelix --dstrand` will extend sampling to alpha-helicies and beta-strands in addition to loops.
 For more information on usage, please view :code:`idpconfgen build -h`.

-If you would like to use a preliminary secondary-structure assignment tool (e.g. CheSPI or delta2D) to employ probabilistic custom secondary structure sampling (CSSS), the :code:`probs8_[ID].txt` output from CheSPI or .TXT output from delta2D would have to be standardized into a user-editable text file indicating the probability of secondary structures (based on DSSP codes) on a per residue basis.
+If you would like to use a program to assign secondary structure bias based on NMR chemical shifts (e.g. CheSPI or δ2D) to employ probabilistic custom secondary structure sampling (CSSS), the :code:`probs8_[ID].txt` output from CheSPI or .TXT output from δ2D would have to be standardized into a user-editable text file indicating the probability of secondary structures (based on DSSP codes) on a per residue basis.
 The following example will process CheSPI output and assign probabilities to L/H/E based on H/G/I/E/ /T/S/B structures on a per residue basis::

     idpconfgen csssconv -p8 probs8_ex.txt -o csss_ex.json

-For simplicity, secondary structures from CheSPI and delta2D are grouped into L/H/E as defined by idpconfgen.
+For simplicity, secondary structures from CheSPI and δ2D are grouped into L/H/E as defined by idpconfgen.
 If you do not want this grouping feature, please build the database above without :code:`-rd` and run :code:`csssconv` with :code:`--full` to avoid grouping.
 To build with the CSSS file, :code:`-csss` would have to point to the CSSS.JSON file::